larswillrich/Is-my-bathroom-light-on/README.md

 # How to run the code?

+**Be aware of shutting down your ressources again.
+This can end up in high prices, because an `public AWS endpoint` is used for `MQTT communication`.
+Also `jump server` and `IoT Greengrass Core` are running on a fargate based cluster as long as you don't turn them off again!**

 Following steps should provide you an understanding how to set up the infrastructure:
 1. `terraform apply` to all resources in `cluster` folder
 2. `terraform apply` in all resources in `greengrass` folder.
 This are core, thing1, thing2 and the policy directly in the greengrass folder.